richardhenyash/artofnht/README.md

 Additional help on aria label attributes was found at the following link:
 * [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute)

-Additional help on fade-in animation was found at the following link:
+Additional help on fade-in animations was found at the following link:
 * [Stack Overflow link 4](https://stackoverflow.com/questions/11679567/using-css-for-a-fade-in-effect-on-page-load)

 Additional help on deploying the website to a godaddy domain using github pages was found at the following links: